Computing Projective Implicit Representations from Poset Towers: Introduction

-\textbf{From filtered simplicial complexes to poset towers:} Originally, persistent homology was introduced for filtered simplicial complexes (Figure \ref{fig:persistence_computation_filt} upper left), which are described by functors $K\colon P\rightarrow \mathbf{SCpx}$, where $P=\{1,\ldots,n\}$ with the standard order, and $K(x\leq y)$ is an inclusion for all $x\leq y\in P$.
+\textbf{From filtered simplicial complexes to poset towers.} Originally, persistent homology was introduced for filtered simplicial complexes (Figure \ref{fig:persistence_computation_filt} upper left), which are described by functors $K\colon P\rightarrow \mathbf{SCpx}$, where $P=\{1,\ldots,n\}$ with the standard order, and $K(x\leq y)$ is an inclusion for all $x\leq y\in P$.
 A cornerstone of the field of persistent homology is the so-called persistence algorithm.
 It efficiently computes an invariant, called the barcode, completely capturing the persistent homology of a filtered simplicial complex \cite{edelsbrunner2002topological,zomorodian2004computing}.
-It is based on the fact that each chain module $C_\ell(K)$ (Figure \ref{fig:persistence_computation_filt} upper left) is free/projective and can be described as a sum of open ended intervals, corresponding to the $\ell$-simplices, that start at the point where the simplex appears first in the filtration (Figure \ref{fig:persistence_computation_filt} right).
-The significance of $C_\ell(K)$ being free/projective is that, in this case, we can represent the boundary maps $\partial_\ell$ by graded matrices (Figure \ref{fig:persistence_computation_filt} lower left).
-This matrix representation can be read off immediately from the input and allows us to compute the persistent homology as $\text{ker }\partial_\ell /\text{im }\partial_{\ell+1}$ via matrix operations on these graded matrices.
+It is based on the fact that each chain module $C_\ell(K)$ (Figure \ref{fig:persistence_computation_filt} upper left) is projective and can be described as a sum of upset interval modules\footnote{An interval persistence module is one-dimensional (point-wise) on a convex connected subposet of the indexing poset $P$ and zero elsewhere, with identity maps between comparable elements in the support.}, corresponding to the $\ell$-simplices that start at the point where the simplex appears first in the filtration (Figure \ref{fig:persistence_computation_filt} right).
+The significance of $C_\ell(K)$ being projective is that, in this case, we can represent the boundary maps $\partial_\ell$ by graded matrices (Figure \ref{fig:persistence_computation_filt} lower left).
+This matrix representation can be read off immediately from the input and allows us to compute the persistent homology as $\ker(\partial_\ell) /\im(\partial_{\ell+1})$ via matrix operations on these graded matrices.